 Dinner: If you budgeted the rest of your meals for the day, go ahead and treat yourself to dinner.
 However, if you would also like to cook for dinner, you can create various meals by checking out the local grocery store and seeing what they have.
 These meals will usually consist of a small portion of meat such as seared chicken, fish, or beef, a cooked portion of pasta or rice, and a side of salad for balance.

-If you’re sick of cooking your meals, make sure to try some street food or other local food choices to better immerse yourself in the culture.
+If you’re sick of cooking your meals, make sure to try some street food or other local food choices to immerse yourself in the culture better.

 That wraps up some of the best ways to travel on a tight budget.
 We hope you enjoyed this helpful travel guide for the best budget travel tips and if you find any of these to help, then make sure to share this piece with your friends and family.